realityexpander/How_to_program_from_ground_up/README.md

         can be "eaten" by the CPU (HAR HAR HARDY HAR Computer people are soooooo funnnnnny!)

     - ### ASCII Representation of Characters
+      - BIG IDEA - Standardized way to represent roman characters and numbers in memory.
       - ASCII is a 1 byte (8 bit) representation of the most common letters and symbols used in English
       - ASCII stands for "American Standard Code for Information Interchange"
       - Note: The bits are used to categorize the characters into different groups & very intentionally designed